Operating a food truck

 • Ensure your food vending unit is fully licensed and insured.

-• Follow noise rules under the Community Standards Bylaw.
+• Follow the requirements related to noise under the Community Standards Bylaw

 • Operate between 7 a.m. and 3 a.m.

-• Follow all laws, regulations, and safety requirements.
+• Comply with all applicable laws, regulations, and safety standards.

 • Keep physical copies of your Vendor Approval Letter, Business Licence, and AHS Food Handling Permit in the unit at all times.